Dawit-1621/Upside-down-image-detection-using-PyTorch/README.md

 * This Dataset contains 20k images with 10k original and 10k Upside_Down images.
 Each Image has a size of 256 * 256.

 ## Train a model to detect if images are upside down using deep learning vision.
-* Pick an image dataset (you can pick any dataset that you're comfortable with)
+* Please choose an image dataset that you are comfortable working with.
+You have the freedom to select any dataset of your choice.
-* Synthetically turn some of images upside down
+* One task to perform is to artificially invert a selection of images.
-* Build a neural network (using Tensorflow, PyTorch, or any framework you like)
+* Create a neural network using Tensorflow, PyTorch, or any other framework of your choice.
 * Train it to classify image orientation until a reasonable accuracy is reached
 * Look at some of the images that were classified incorrectly
 * Answer the following question: what is 1 idea that you have to improve your model's performance on this dataset (you don't have to implement it)